-Lift up the ceramic hob at the front and prop into position with a non-metallic prop.
+Lift up the induction hob at the front and prop into position with a non-metallic prop.

-Caution: The ceramic hob material is much more sensitive to scratches on the underside than the top.
+CAUTION: The induction hob material is much more sensitive to scratches on the underside than the top.

 Take care not to touch or scratch the underside of the ceramic as this will weaken the material and cause the top to shatter.